 Are you struggling with working from home burnout?

 I want to help you light your fire again.
 To equip you with the tools to manage the challenges of working from home.

-That’s why FIIT Collective is running REIGNITE: Overcoming Working from Home Burnout.
+That’s why FIIT Collective created REIGNITE: Overcoming Working from Home Burnout.

-REIGNITE is a 4 hour virtual event available both live, and on demand.
+REIGNITE is a 4 hour on demand event.
 The workshop presents a holistic approach to combating burnout with practical tips designed to return balance and help you succeed while working from home.

 Diverse range of speakers

-The event features an impressive roster of expert speakers including:
+The on demand event features an impressive roster of expert speakers including:

 - Sean Hall: The CEO and founder Energx.
 He assists organisations and individuals to work at their energised best, increasing collective productivity and creativity.